ZJONSSON/streamz/README.md

 * I feel that every stream could be piped further (which not the case with Writable).
 This is useful for example when streams are forked into multiple directions and we need to know when all forks have ended (i.e. fork each end into a terminal stream).
 * High watermark in a writable stream (i.e. writable buffer) does not make sense to me, unless it is a reference to maximum concurrent functions.
 As new streams pull data, buffers should (imho) be central to read-streams.

-Enter zStream, the generic all-purpose stream for an object pipeline.
+Enter streamz.js, the generic all-purpose stream for an object pipeline.

 The key benefits are the following: